As with all polymers Linear Low Density Polyethylene LLDPE has a tremendous variation within the species.

 These refer to the types of comonomer married up with the ethylene monomer to make linear low density polyethylene.

 A quick history lesson might help.
 Or watch this video.

 Until the late 1970’s, ” linear” polyethylene was verbal shorthand for milk jug high density polyethylene HDPE.
 It was nicknamed ” linear ” because it had very little short chain, or amorphous, branching.
 The shape of the molecules was more like spaghetti before cooking vis a vis after cooking.

-When Carbide shook the plastic world with the unveiling of their Unipol gas phase linear polyethylene in 1978, there was a lacuna, or " gap " in polyethylene language.
-PE which was made in densities under 0.930 is by definition LOW density LDPE polyethylene.
+When Carbide shook the plastic world with the unveiling of their Unipol “gas phase” linear polyethylene in 1978, there was a lacuna, or ” gap ” in polyethylene lingo.
+PE with density under 0.930 is by definition LOW density ( LDPE ) polyethylene.
 To distinguish this new Low Density Polyethylene LDPE from conventional LDPE, it was dubbed LINEAR low density polyethylene or LLDPE for short.

 In the 90’s, Mobil tried to bridge the gap with hexene which is less expensive than octene and more expensive than butene.
 They made LDPE resins on Unipol style reactors.
 They chased Octene with ” super ” hexene which has always been ” not exactly ” octene.
 The solution phase process allows more versatility and faster changeovers than Unipol.

 Skip ahead to today.
 Butene – 1 is the only LLDPE film resin which is sold as a commodity on the London exchange.
 It is cheap and weak.
 Nova purchased the DuPont Canada PE resin works a few years ago.
 Nova offers both butene and octene LLDPE.
 “Super” hexene is still around.
 Lower cost Unipol resin plants have sprung up all over the planet.
 Nova just announced an expansion of another billion pounds of butene capacity.